Board of Directors

 Mr. Fortin retired as Executive Vice-President and Chief Financial Officer of the Corporation in October 2008.
 Upon his retirement, he became Chairman of the Board of Directors of the Corporation, position he held until September 2011.

 Before joining the Corporation in 1984, Mr. Fortin had more than 13 years of experience at a number of major financial institutions, and was Vice-President of Québec for a Canadian bank wholly-owned by Société Générale (France).

 Mr. Fortin holds a bachelor’s degree in Management with a major in Finance from Université Laval in Québec City.

 Mr. Fortin also sits on the board of directors of the National Bank of Canada where he is the Chairman of the Risk Management Committee as well as that of its subsidiary the National Bank Life Insurance Company where he is the Chairman of the Audit Committee.
 Mr. Fortin also sits on the board of directors of Transcontinental Inc. where he is Lead Director as well as the Chairman of the Audit Committee.
 Furthermore he was on the board of directors of Rona from April 2009 to May 2013.

 Brian HannaschPresident and Chief Executive Officer

-Mr. Hannasch holds the President and Chief Executive Officer position since September 2014.
+Mr. Hannasch joined the Corporation in 2001 and was named President and Chief Executive Officer of Couche-Tard in September 2014.
 Mr. Hannasch was previously Chief Operating Officer since 2010 and Senior Vice‑President, U.S. Operations from 2008 to 2010.